sjp38/linux/for_damon_patches/cv.rst

 Future Plans
 ============

-This patchset is only for the first stage of DAMON development.
-As soon as this patchset is merged, patchsets for below future plans will be posted.
+This patchset is only for the first stage of DAMON.
+As soon as this patchset is merged, official patchsets for below future plans will be posted.

 Automate Data Access Pattern-aware Memory Management